-- Limited deductions for farming syndicates that had a change in membership or were established in 1977 (see IRC Section 464). - Bankruptcy estates: See Chapter 7, Title 11 of the United States Code (USC) 346(e) for California deductions allowed for expenses incurred during administration. - California law conforms to federal law relating to the denial of deductions for lobbying activities, club dues, and employee remuneration in excess of one million dollars.
+- Fiduciary, attorney, accountant, and tax return preparer fees. - Limited deductions for losses arising from certain activities. - Limited deductions for farming syndicates that had a change in membership or were established in 1977 (see IRC Section 464). - established in 1977 (see IRC Section 464).
+Bankruptcy estates: See Chapter 7, Title 11 of the United States Code (USC) 346(e) for California deductions allowed for expenses incurred during administration. - California law conforms to federal law relating to the denial of deductions for lobbying activities, club dues, and employee remuneration in excess of one million dollars.